AiMlxV/photo-booth/README.md

   - Socket.IO (for real-time features)

 - **Storage:**
-  - MongoDB (for storing image metadata)
+  - MongoDB (for storing image metadata and photos)
-  - AWS S3 (for image storage)

 ## Prerequisites